 -

-This feature allows the system to manage specific bins as staging areas, enabling better control over inventory during the shipment preparation process.
+This feature allows the system to manage specific bins as staging areas, enabling better inventory control during shipment preparation.

 - Choose the